mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 various tiny colonies never reached the critical mass necessary to become stable and to grow, nor to pull in offworld trade.

-As a result Plaven’s small population struggled on at the subsistence level.
-High–tech gear wore out and though the colonists adapted to the world’s tainted atmosphere, their numbers dwindled steadily.
+As a result Plaven's small population struggled on at the subsistence level.
+High–tech gear wore out and though the colonists adapted to the world's tainted atmosphere, their numbers dwindled steadily.
 Plaven was passed over by the four Frontier Wars, its nominal allegiance changing hands in treaty negotiations without any effect on the population.
 Plaven is officially independent and part